NexPlayer/Android-SDK/freewheel.md

 #### void handleMetaData (String key, String value, long msec)

-This method lets the NexPlayer™ SDK handle metadata updates for the FreeWheel client module.
+This method lets the NexPlayer SDK handle metadata updates for the FreeWheel client module.

 It is supposed to pass TIT2 for the Stream Stitcher.